starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 0x08049277 in ?? ()
 ```

 At `0x8049277`, the `ret` instruction is about to pop and return to address `0x43434343`, which is "CCCC" in hex from the payload.
-Therefore, the payload successfully manipulated the instruction pointer at the `0x8049277:ret` instruction!
+Therefore, the payload successfully manipulated the instruction pointer at the `0x8049277: ret` instruction!

 ### 5. Create Shellcode Payload (Exploit Version 1)

-At this point, it's tempting to write shell code to the stack and jump to the shell code address per the instructions in [LiveOverflow's video][4].
+At this point, it's tempting to write shellcode to the stack and jump to the shellcode address per the instructions in [LiveOverflow's video][4].
 Give this approach a try.

 First, find a good address to return to.
 Open up gdb.
 Run the program again without a payload (use `set args` to clear any arguments).
-Run until the breakpoint at `0x08049276` then take a look at the stack pointer:
+Run until the breakpoint at `0x08049276` then look at the stack pointer:
 ```
 (gdb) set args
 (gdb) run